 This page details the Player Settings specific to iOS.
 A description of the general Player Settings can be found here.

-Note that Unity iOS requires iOS 7.0 or higher.
-Unity does not support iOS 6.0 or earlier versions.
+Note that Unity iOS requires 7.0 or higher. iOS 6.0 and earlier are not supported.

 This setting is shared between iOS and Android devices